 1.2.3.2 IH 635/IH 35E Interchange

 The Developer shall undertake O&M Work in the zone of Construction Work and for constructed components.
-O&M Work shall be undertaken during Construction Work and following Service Commencement.
+As and when appropriate, O&M Work shall be undertaken during Construction Work and following Service Commencement.